SAML-Toolkits/python3-saml/README.md

 target_url = 'https://example.com'
 auth.login(return_to=target_url)
 ```
-The login method can receive 3 more optional parameters:
+The login method can recieve 3 more optional parameters:

 * ``force_authn``       When ``true``, the ``AuthNReuqest`` will set the ``ForceAuthn='true'``
 * ``is_passive``        When true, the ``AuthNReuqest`` will set the ``Ispassive='true'``